simonpcouch/anyflights/CONTRIBUTING.md

 Contributions to `anyflights`, whether in the form of bug fixes, issue reports, new code or documentation improvements are encouraged and welcome.

+Maximal goofiness in commit messages and description of issues/PRs, including but not limited to emojis, excessive punctuation (!!!), or ridiculous capitalization is encouraged but not required.

 ## Code style

 Please use snake case (such as `get_flights`) for function names.